agadient/CTF/tokyo/README.md

 hello
  ```

- This is the output by inputing "a\n" for the first prompt and "hello\n" for the second.

- By giving a quick glance at the binary in IDA, it is clear that the challenge is running printf on an uncontrolled user string twice.
-The twist here is that the printf is a custom implementation with %n disabled.
-Generating a leak is pretty easy by using the %lx format specifier.
+ Giving a quick look over the binary in IDA, it is clear that the challenge is running printf on an uncontrolled user string twice.
+The twist here is that the printf is a custom implementation with ```%n``` disabled.
+Generating a leak is pretty easy by using the ```%lx``` format specifier.
 For example:

  ```
  What's your name?